corlene-r/comp20-crhoades/messages/README.md

 #
 # COLLABORATION: I looked at reference stuff (like provided examples on github) but otherwise I was a lone wolf
 #
-# This was short like 30 mins, maybe 45 mins at max
+# TIME: his was short like 30 mins, maybe 45 mins at max